tap349/tap349.github.io/_posts/2018-05-23-webpack-phoenix.md

 - `devtool` Webpack option

-  `devtool` option has effect on generating CSS source map in development mode only - set it to any `source-map`-like value to generate CSS source map in development mode.
+  `devtool` option has effect on generating CSS source maps in development mode only - set it to any `source-map`-like value to generate CSS source map in development mode.

-  CSS source map is always generated in production mode (provided `map: {inline: false}` CSS processor option is passed - see below).
+  CSS source maps are always generated in production mode (provided `map: {inline: false}` CSS processor option is passed - see below).

 - `sourceMap` options of Sass and CSS loaders

-  `sourceMap` options of both loaders seem to have no effect on generating CSS source map.
+  `sourceMap` options of both loaders seem to have no effect on generating CSS source maps.

   > <https://github.com/webpack-contrib/sass-loader#source-maps>
   >